Lacho18/EventManagmentPlatform/README.md

 | /newEvent        | EventCreation | Page in which organizers create events.                                                                                                       |
 | /admin           | AdminLayout   | Visualize the admin page from where theme color can be created, and users can be banned.                                                      |
 | /\*              | PageNotFound  | Route that appears every time a non existing route is trying to be accessed.                                                                  |

+# Way to use

+On the home page events are visualized.
+By clicking on event box the user is navigated to the event page. <br>
+There is a empty user image icon on top left corner.
+If clicked buttons for log in and sign up appears. <br>
+After logging in on the top right part appears buttons that navigates to different futures for the application. <br>
+When logged in after clicking again on the user icon button appears for : logging out, changing theme color, updating profile and going to the chat application. <br>
+Organizers have button which navigates them to event creation page. <br>
+Admins have button to admin page, where they can delete users. <br>
+In order to create admin account you should include this word anywhere in the password : "?e1qOC".
+Also the email should have this domain "official.com" and the last name should include "\_admin". <br>
+In the chat application, selecting user to chat with happens by clicking on him.
+After that that chat appears and messages can be send.
+There are no limit to who everyone can chat. <br>